 While everyone else was cross-breeding their strains to increase the level of THC, we had the foresight to do the complete opposite!
 Canntica is a zero THC full-spectrum oil.
-We achieve this through our proprietary extraction process that incorporates a gas chromatography method, allowing us to identify the naturally occurring THC and separate it out completely, instantly, while leaving intact the other synergistic components of the oil.
+We achieve this through a process that allows us to identify the naturally occurring THC and separate it out completely, instantly, while leaving intact the other synergistic components of the oil.

 NOT ALL HEMP IS CREATED EQUAL …

 Industrial hemp is genetically inferior to medicinal hemp, yet it is defined the same way by the regulatory agencies.
 Many brands/companies/legal counsel who still believe that hemp-derived CBD must come from overseas to be “fully legal” are not taking into consideration the 2014 US Farm Bill section 7606 which created for the first time since 1937, a Federally legal pathway to growing “industrial hemp” once again on American soil.
 Our supplier conforms entirely to section 7606 of the 2014 Farm Bill and our “medicinal hemp” strain is registered with the Colorado State Department of Agriculture as “industrial hemp”.